 ‘We were just talking about Joan of Kent and the Earl of Salisbury.
 Did you learn anything from your experiences as serving wench?’

 Pipa took a large drink from her glass and rolled it around her tongue.
 ‘I learned that beer does not compare with wine!’
 She laughed.
 ‘No, I think my idea of my pretending to be your maid and mixing with the servants was a good one.
-I enjoyed myself.
-However, though I learned a lot about people’s beliefs and prejudices none of it was really useful.’
+I enjoyed myself, mixing with people of my own age.
+However, though I learned a lot about people’s beliefs and prejudices, none of it was really useful.’
 She pursed her lips.
-‘In the event, I was able to find the Earl of Salisbury’s squires.
-Nice boys and adventurous.’
+‘In the event, I was able to find the Earl of Salisbury’s squires; nice boys and adventurous.’
 She smirked.
 ‘They sneaked up the hill and watched the beginning of the festival of Selene but my judgement is that they know absolutely nothing, or if they do they conceal it well.
 There was no mention of Ximene.
-Until the competition, they did not know Joan of Kent was there, despite the fact that they serve the Earl.’
+Until the competition, I don’t believe they knew Joan of Kent was there, despite the fact that they serve the Earl.’

 ‘Those arrows cost a fortune,’ Guillam grumbled gently.